-More often than not - the image quality of fast prime lens built into the fixed lens rangefinder camera not only equalled of a prime lens on an SLR.
-In late the 1970'ies these fixed-lens 35mm rangefinder cameras would almost alway surpass images that were taken with a mass market zoom lens - which were to become popular in the ensuing years.
+More often than not - the image quality of fast prime lens built into the fixed lens rangefinder camera would of a prime lens on an SLR.
+In late the 1970'ies these fixed-lens 35mm rangefinder cameras would almost alway surpass image quality that were taken with a mass market zoom lens.

-In addition to the usual fast prime lens, - all of the 35mm fixed-lens rangefinders from the 1970s had an automatic exposure mode - which prior to 1975 wasn't a common feature to most SLR systems.
-I mention this, because it was 1972 when I acquired my first rangefinder - It had an aperture-preferred, auto exposure mode that was capable of automatically setting the shutter speed from 30 seconds to 1/500th of a second.
+In addition to the usual fast prime lens, - nearly all of the 35mm fixed-lens rangefinders from the 1970s had an automatic exposure mode - which prior to 1975 wasn't a common feature to most SLR systems.

 - The Cheapening of 35mm Photography and Auto Focus Mediocrity -

 By 1980 the all metal bodied, eletro-mechanical 35mm camera with a spring and gear driven shutter mechanism was for the most part obsolete.
 Prior to 1980, if you bought a 35mm camera from a reputable manufacturer, it was built on a metal chassis and its outer shell was made of pressed brass or a stamped steel.
 All that was about to change.
 Essentially, with the exception of Leica, the days of a 35mm rangefinder photography were coming to an end.

-It is not surprising that after 1982 - only a couple of fixed-lens rangefinder cameras survived to struggle against the onslaught of the plastic bodied, point and shoot genre of electronic cameras.
-The reason - plastic bodied electronic cameras took over the niche that was previously occupied by metal bodied, rangefinder cameras.
-Electronic autofocus modules assembled by machines are less expensive to produce than hand assembly and all glass optics needed for a rangefinder apparatus.
+Only a couple of fixed-lens rangefinder cameras survived to struggle against the onslaught of the plastic bodied, point and shoot genre of electronic cameras.
+Plastic bodied electronic cameras took over the affordable niche that was previously occupied by metal bodied, rangefinder cameras.
+The reason: electronic autofocus modules assembled by machines are less expensive to produce than hand-assembled, all glass optical assembly needed for a rangefinder apparatus.

 Electronic shutters and plastic parts, such as gear assemblies to transport the film, bring down manufacturing costs.
-In the photo above this section, the three rangefinder cameras shown contain various amounts of plastic components.
+In the photo above this section are three cameras made after 1980 - all three contain various amounts of plastic components.

 By the end of the 1980s the mass market compact 35mm camera offerings began to feature built-in, autofocusing, motorized zoom lenses - most of which were to say the least constructed on the cheap side and fully electronic in their operation.
-A zoom lens makes the transition to different focal lengths nearly seamless - but there are some trade offs - such as distortion at either the wide or long ends of its variable focal length - plus slower f-stops are an affliction of many consumer zooms.
+A zoom lens makes the transition to different focal lengths nearly seamless - but there are some trade offs - such as distortion at either the wide or long ends of its variable focal length - in addition to the slower f-stops that are a common affliction of many consumer zooms.
 I used to joke that slow consumer zoom were killing slow speed 35mm films.
 Well, the days of 25 ISO film are gone.

 After saying all of the above - I must point out that pre-digital, 35mm SLR cameras from 1990 to 1999 are an incredible bargain in today's used market - (due to everyone having abandoned film cameras in recent times).
 I mentioned this - because I just purchased a Nikon N80 SLR body with a plastic zoom lens for a mere $20.
 The good news is the N80 uses the same AF-D primes that I've purchased over the years for my digital Nikon SLR cameras- but I must say the build quality on both the camera and lenses definitely a step down from what I'm accustomed to - even compared to my least costly rangefinder camera/lens combo, which was almost $50 USD.